Sunirmal10/search-next/README.md

 1. Clone the repository: `git clone <repository_url>`
 2. Navigate to the project directory: `cd <folder_name>`
 3. Install dependencies: `npm install`
-4. Obtain API KEY the and cx value (CONTEXT KEY) from Google Programmable Search Engine API and set it in the `.env.local` file at the root directory.
+4. Obtain the API KEY and the cx value (CONTEXT KEY) from Google Programmable Search Engine API and set it in the `.env.local` file at the root directory.
 5. Run the development server: `npm run dev`
 6. Open your browser and visit `http://localhost:3000` to view the app.